2000 Ramallah lynching: Reactions and military response

 In response, the Israeli military launched a series of strikes against Palestinian Authority targets in the West Bank and the Gaza Strip.
 Israeli forces sealed off several Palestinian cities and deployed troops, tanks, and armored vehicles.
 IDF helicopters fired rockets at two PA police stations in Ramallah (the police station where the lynching took place was destroyed); the Beit Lahia headquarters of Tanzim, the Al-Aqsa Martyrs' Brigades; and buildings near Arafat's headquarters in Gaza City.
 Israeli Navy gunboats were reportedly seen offshore.
 Six Palestinian Authority naval boats were destroyed.
 Later in the day, Israeli helicopters destroyed the Voice of Palestine radio station in Ramallah.
 According to Palestinian sources, a total of 27 people were injured in the attacks.
 Israeli authorities state that the PA was warned before the attacks, and that a warning shot was fired before every attack, in order to empty the buildings about to be attacked.

 Media coverage

-An Italian film crew, later learned to be employees of Mediaset, Italy's largest private television station, captured footage of the lynching.
+An Italian film crew from Mediaset, Italy's largest private television station, captured footage of the lynching.

-British photographer Mark Seager attempted to photograph the event but the mob physically assaulted him and destroyed his camera.
-After the event, he stated, "It [the lynching] was the most horrible thing that I have ever seen and I have reported from Congo, Kosovo, many bad places....
-I know they [Palestinians] are not all like this and I'm a very forgiving person but I'll never forget this.
-It was murder of the most barbaric kind.
-When I think about it, I see that man's head, all smashed.
-I know that I'll have nightmares for the rest of my life."